oldlucasazevedo/allegry/README.md

-allegry
+Allegry
 =======

-A nice and flexible accordion gallery using JQuery.
+A nice Accordion Gallery using JQuery